wbuchwalter/ethereum-kubernetes-cluster/README.md

 ### 2 - Spin up your Ethereum network

 If you want to modify the `genesis.json`, do so in the `./geth-node` folder, then build the docker image and push it to a container registry.
-Finally, modify `miner-nodes.yaml` and `tx-nodes.yaml` to use your new image instead of `wbuchwalter/geth-node`
+Finally, modify `miner-nodes.yaml` and `tx-nodes.yaml` to use your new image instead of `wbuchwalter/geth-node`.

+Then:

 * `kubectl create -f dashboard.yaml`
 * `kubectl create -f miner-nodes.yaml`